SWEEP-Inc/GVCF/README.md

+### Published work

+Article Source: Evaluation of serverless computing for scalable execution of a joint variant calling workflow John A, Muenzen K, Ausmees K (2021) Evaluation of serverless computing for scalable execution of a joint variant calling workflow.
+PLOS ONE 16(7): e0254363. https://doi.org/10.1371/journal.pone.0254363

 ### Workflow Description

 This SWEEP workflow (termed as GVCF from here onwards) represents the Joint Variant Calling Workflow based on GATK Best Practices [#1].